shaedoty/starter-restaurant-reservation/README.md

 `POST`|`/tables`| Creates and returns a new table `PUT`|`/tables/:table_id/seat`| Updates a table with a reservation Id and changes status to "seated".
 `DELETE`|`/tables/:table_id/seat`| Updates a table by deleting reservation Id and changes status to "finished".

-## Installation

-1. Fork and clone this repository.
-2. Run cp ./back-end/.env.sample ./back-end/.env.
-3. Update the ./back-end/.env file with the connection  URL's to your ElephantSQL database instance.
-4. Run cp ./front-end/.env.sample ./front-end/.env.
-5. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5001.
-6. Run npm install to install project dependencies.
-7. Run npm run start:dev to start your server in development mode.

 ## Features